MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/api-token.md

 ms.service: product-insights
 ms.topic: conceptual
 ---
-# Get an API token from the Product Insights portal
+# Get an ingestion key (API token) from the Product Insights portal

 1. Select **All Teams** from the left pane of the [Product Insights home page](https://pi.dynamics.com/).